lehoangan02/Mario-Clone-CS202/Docs/Writing_Maps_Tutorial.md

 ## Start Position

-Simply input the XY cordinate where you want Mario to spawn at.
+Simply input the XY coordinate where you want Mario to spawn at.

 Example: